How to Eat the World

 Building excellent software is all about speed.
-Big technology companies have entire departments dedicated to “Engineering Productivity,” but best-practices at large engineering organizations with product-market fit are almost opposite to what's right for an early-stage startup.
-A large company should optimize for reliability because their biggest risk is losing customer trust, whereas a startup should optimize for speed because their biggest risk is running out of runway.
-Which is why successful startups figure out a way to ship and iterate – insanely fast.
-What follows are 5 principles startups should follow to produce software with speed.
+Big technology companies have entire departments dedicated to “Engineering Productivity,” but best-practices at large engineering organizations with product-market fit are often opposite to what's right for early-stage startups.
+A large company should optimize for reliability because its biggest risk is losing customer trust, whereas a startup should optimize for speed because its biggest risk is running out of runway.
+Which is why successful startups figure out a way to ship and re-ship – insanely fast.
+What follows are 5 principles startups should follow to produce software at speed.

 1/ Minimizing Admin

 Engineering time is expensive and best spent on solving problems – not administration.
 Whilst a project management tool like Jira is necessary to keep a project organized – especially as head count increases – just like with CI and code reviews, it is important to not use it tyrannically.

 For instance, if a piece of code is broken, a ticket should not be required to fix it – or you will disincentivize on-the-fly improvements in the long-term.
 Create a shipping culture, not a PM culture.

 Inexperienced engineers will haste 90% of a project and spend 10 times as long completing the remaining 10% – or never finish because of tech debt.
 Software that “almost” works is useless.
 Yes, we're building an MVP with a minimal set of features, but those features still need to work!

 Finishing the last 10% of a software project requires the hard-earned wisdom of knowing what work needs to be paced, and is thus what distinguishes experienced engineers from inexperienced such.